decentraland/documentation/content/creator/sdk7/debugging/debug-in-preview.md

 If your scene interacts with a third party server, it's often useful to see what data goes in and out.

 For this, there are several free tools you can run on your machine that report all the data coming in and out of the Decentraland application.
+For example [Charles](https://www.charlesproxy.com/) or [Wireshark](https://www.wireshark.org/).

 ## Using the Ethereum test network